HuasoFoundries/phpPgAdmin6/README.md

 -   Usage of Dependency Injection compliant with [PSR-11 Container interface](http://www.php-fig.org/psr/psr-11/)
 -   Support for PG 9.3+ features (Materialized Views, BRIN Indexes, etc)
 -   Nice urls

-### WIP

-Other enhancements are in progress and would be a nice to have:

 ## Requirements